ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 - Eth2Diff - Sample replay
 - FFI Bindings - Core differential fuzzing

-Full information in blog post.
+Full information in the blog post.

 - https://blog.sigmaprime.io/beacon-fuzz-04.html

 Also pushing Docker images for the community to find bugs.

 Starting playing with Lodestar.
-Found a few type errors possibly.
-Will discuss this further outside the call.
+We found a few types of errors possibly.
+We will discuss this further outside the call.

 There was a discussion a week ago on a beacon state that shouldn't be trusted.

 This is the reason things will be split, to avoid this confusion.

-Will need to sync off beacon state at some point.
+We will need to sync off the beacon state at some point.
 Found a couple of overflows on Lighthouse.
 The spec has been clarified a few weeks ago.
 If overflow happens in the state transition, it's invalid.

 The structural fuzzing helps mutate beacons states better.
 Allows valid SSZ containers, and beacon stats per spec.

-One of the issues that came up was hitting the utlities state transition, bypassing the check performed at the network layer.
+One of the issues that came up was hitting the utility's state transition, bypassing the check performed at the network layer.

-There are 2 ways to sync a network safetly after running for more than 3 weeks.
+There are 2 ways to sync a network safely after running for more than 3 weeks.

-1. Have a checkpoint sync from genesis
+1. Have checkpoint sync from genesis
 2. Start from a trusted state

-The second option has better UX, but has the threat of the trusted source being unreliable.
+The second option has better UX but has the threat of the trusted source is unreliable.

 # 2. Client Updates